 This meeting creates the opportunity for everyone to review the statement of work, assumptions, resource requirements, risks and opportunities, and other details about the project.
 This helps the project control team to verify accomplishment criteria and factors important to the customer so this can be incorporated into the integrated master schedule and time-phased budget data details.
 Where applicable, the BOE details are updated to reflect new insights gained from the kick-off meeting and reflected in the project’s schedule and budget plan.

 Add Value to Your Proposal Data

-The BOEMax and EVMax tools work seamlessly together to help you increase the quality and traceability of your schedule and cost data for the life of the project.
+The BOEMax basis of estimate software and MaxTeam project budget management software work seamlessly together to help you increase the quality and traceability of your schedule and cost data for the life of the project.
 Leveraging the proposal schedule, cost estimate, and BOE source data makes it easier and faster to get through the initiating and planning phases of the project.
 And, you have produced better historical data for the proposal teams to use.

-Schedule a demo today to see how BOEMax and EVMax can help streamline your post-award process.
+Schedule a software demo today to see how BOEMax and MaxTeam can help streamline your post-award process.